Assystant/SpotAxis/README.md

 3. Use the default Job Board that is pulled from all the organizations.
 4. Manage jobs and applicants as a super admin
 5. Subscription/Pricing Management for ATS

+#If you need support for implementing this ATS in your server, please reach out to: holesh+ats@assystant.com#

 ## Contributors required ##